|Born||in Newport, Rhode Island, USA|

-Born Charles Van Johnson on August 25, 1916, in Newport, Rhode Island, he was of Swedish (not Irish, as most fans thought) stock.
-He endured a lonely and unhappy childhood as the sole offspring of an extremely aloof father (who was both a plumber and real estate agent by trade) and an absentee mother (she abandoned the family when he was three, the victim of alcoholism).
+Johnson was born Charles Van Dell Johnson in Newport, Rhode Island, the only child of Loretta (Snyder) and Charles E. Johnson.
+His paternal grandparents were Swedish, and his mother was of German, and a small amount of Irish, ancestry.
+Johnson endured a lonely and unhappy childhood as the sole offspring of an extremely aloof father (who was both a plumber and real estate agent by trade) and an absentee mother (she abandoned the family when he was three, the victim of alcoholism).
 A paternal grandmother helped in raising the young lad.
 Happier times were spent drifting into the fantasy world of movies, and he developed an ardent passion to entertain.
 Taking singing, dancing and violin lessons during his high school years, he disregarded his father's wish to become a lawyer and instead left home following graduation to try his luck in New York.

 - IMDb Mini Biography By: Gary Brumburgh / firstname.lastname@example.org

 |Evie Wynn Johnson||(25 January 1947 - 3 May 1968) ( divorced) ( 1 child)|